October 21, 2024 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julie Buria and Mayor Peggy Anderson.
-Also present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineering; and Bryan Lindsay, City Attorney.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; Bryan Lindsay, City Attorney; SGT Grant Toma, Sheriff’s Department; and Mark Madden, Mtn Iron Fire Dept. Chief.

 It was moved by Buria and seconded by Prebeg the consent agenda be approved as follows:

-1. To authorize the payments of the bills and payroll for the period September 1-15, totaling $342,752.44 (a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period May 16-31, totaling $302,266.85 a list is attached and made a part of these minutes).

-It was moved by Roskoski to amend the original motion to remove the Napa Auto Parts bills in the amount of $163.00 and the Taconite Tire bills in the amount of $473.00 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the motion, to remove the Christensen/Napa Auto Parts bills in the amount of over $600.00 from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: